ferdinandvanwyk/gs2_correlation/doc/source/simulation.rst

        Gradient of flux surface label with respect to psi. gradpar : array_like
-       Value of the parallel gradient as a function of theta. seaborn_context : str
+       Value of the parallel gradient as a function of theta. r_prime : array_like
+       Value of Rprime as a function of theta. seaborn_context : str
        Context for plot output: paper, notebook, talk, poster.
 See: http://stanford.edu/~mwaskom/software/seaborn/tutorial/aesthetics.html